Sciwhylab/moonlighting_nlp/README.md

 analysis (2023) was developed across several Jupyter notebooks; this repository restructures it into a reproducible, modular pipeline that mirrors the manuscript's methodology (Supplementary Figure 1: dataset selection → data size → language model → classifier → performance quantification).
+(Citation of publication will be added when available)

 The biological task is binary text classification: given the PubMed abstracts associated with a protein, predict whether the protein is **moonlighting**